debug-js/debug/README.md

 You can build a browser-ready script using [browserify](https://github.com/substack/node-browserify), or just use the [browserify-as-a-service](https://wzrd.in/) [build](https://wzrd.in/standalone/debug@latest), if you don't want to build it yourself.
+Importing directly from script element with `type="module"` set will cause an error.

 Debug's enable state is currently persisted by `localStorage`.
 Consider the situation shown below where you have `worker:a` and `worker:b`,